-- Unrelated in the Adaptation: In the comics, the Riot symbiote was one of many that spawned from Venom.
+- Unrelated in the Adaptation: Its comic counterpart was one of many that spawned from Venom.
 The relationship is barely explored but they seemingly have no "relation" in this film.

-- Villain Respect: He does seem a bit impressed by how compatible Eddie is with Venom.Riot: (after receiving a few attacks) You have a strong host!
+- Villain Respect: Riot does seem a bit impressed by how compatible Eddie is with Venom.Riot: (after receiving a few attacks) You have a strong host!
 But not strong enough...

 Venom: No!
 We won't let you destroy this world!